Solar Energy Incentives

 - Maryland Residential clean energy grant program - The Maryland Energy Administration (MEA) offers this $1,000 grant to eligible Maryland homeowners who have installed qualified clean energy systems at their homes.
 Once this home solar system is installed and operational, we will work with you to secure the grant money.
 More information is on the MEA website.

-In 2020, this steps down to 26%, in 2021 down to 22%.
-The tax credit percentage is set by the year it is installed so for the full 30% your system must be installed in 2019.
+In 2021 that goes down to 22%.
+The tax credit percentage is set by the year it is installed so for the full 26% your system must be installed in 2020.
 Pending any new legislation, in 2022 and beyond, the benefits for commercial solar systems continue at 10%, but there will no longer be a residential solar tax credit.
 Please discuss with a tax professional to understand how solar tax credits will work in your case.
 You can access form 5695, Residential Energy Credits in the IRS web site.

 - Maryland Property Tax Exemption - Due to a series of Maryland legislative acts, solar systems are exempt from state and local property tax assessments.
 This means you can add value to your home or business without adding additional tax liability.
 No other home improvement or business property improvement can do that for you while it is also reducing cost and generating income.
 More details are on the Energy Department’s website and we always recommend discussing your unique case with a tax professional.

 - Modified Accelerated Cost Recovery System - For businesses, the tax code allows for solar panels to depreciate over an accelerated period, five years, for an increased return on investment.
 We recommend discussing with a tax professional.

 - Maryland Net Metering - Net metering is a billing arrangement that allows your solar panels to supply any excess power they produce to the power grid.
 While the rate the utilities charge for electricity and the rate they are willing to pay you differ, there may be a small income generated depending on your consumption and production balance.